CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 We can view the different commits of a project on Github.

-Therefore we can also see what the website looked at previous versions.
+Therefore we can also see what the website looked at previous versions too.

 {{<note type="exercise" title="exercise 3.1">}}

-Here are some links to the different versions of the same CYF educational backlog
+Here are some links to the different versions of the same CYF educational backlog.

 [Deployed version A educational blog](https://64b6f9a2b9c00a00082bbeeb--git-demo-week1.netlify.app/)